KiranGanji/HugoBlog/content/resume.md

 ## Professional Summary

-Data Scientist with 2.5 years of experience in Predictive Analytics consulting.
-Conceptualized and delivered actionable models across Finance, Manufacturing and Retail industries.
-Currently, at Gramener, responsible for end-to-end delivery of advanced analytics projects.
+Data Scientist with 3+ years experience in Predictive Analytics consulting.
+Conceptualized and delivered actionable models across Finance, Manufacturing, Retail & Property industries.
+Currently, at Quantium, responsible for end-to-end delivery of advanced analytics projects.
 Have cross-industry experience on working with clients across geographies and considerable expertise in Statistics & Machine Learning.

 ## Experience

+#### Analyst, Quantium
+Aug 2018 - Present

+* **Customer Churn prediction** - Provided a solution to increasing customer churn of the client's product by predicting the customer churn based on the key indicators.
+Built a system that regularly analyzes the customer activity with the client's product and flags off the high risk customers

 #### Analyst, Gramener
-Dec 2016 - Present
+Dec 2016 - Jul 2018

 Worked on multiple advanced analytics projects for large clients in different areas - Stock trading, Commodity price forecasting and recommendation engines.